Search

 Each successful title attracts a levy to cover the promotional costs associated with the prize including; the project management, design, publicity, production and print of all the POS material to retailers, including our partners.
 The exact amount of the levies will be confirmed asap and will be agreed with all successful publishers before the longlist is announced.

-Successful publishers with titles on the longlist will be contacted in May.
+Successful publishers with titles on the longlist will be contacted in April.

 Do you have multiple submissions?